Accelerating Patch Validation for Program Repair with Interception-Based Execution Scheduling

 Recall that the \code{capture} component is responsible for detecting what changes a patched statement has made, and reverts the change; the \code{replay} component is responsible for replaying the recorded change.
 For changes to both states, the main challenge for implementing the two components lies in the control state, where the statement following the patched statement in the code file is not always the next statement to be executed at runtime.
 Therefore, we need a reliable way to detect and revert control state changes after the execution of the patch.
 Furthermore, since different programming languages have different language constructs for changing the control states, the design of these two components is by nature language-dependent.

-To cope with the challenges, we propose a design process, \procref{proc:capture_control_state}, to systematically design \code{capture} and \code{replay} components for the control state $\omega$ given the semantic rules of the target programming languages.
-While this process is not fully automatic, it only needs to be done once for a language.
+To cope with the challenges, we propose a design process, \procref{proc:capture_control_state}, to systematically design \code{capture} and \code{replay} components for the control state $\omega$ given the semantic rules of the target programming languages. \xyaadd{While this process involves human effort, it only needs to be done once when migrating \ourtool to a new language: once these components are implemented, they are fully automatic and can be used for all patches under this language.}